-ou have already learnt that the air contains water vapour.
+Air contains water vapour.
 It varies from zero to four per cent by volume of the atmosphere and plays an important role in the weather phenomena.
 Water is present in the atmosphere in three forms namely - gaseous, liquid and solid.

 The moisture in the atmosphere is derived from water bodies through evaporation and from plants through transpiration.
 Thus, there is a continuous exchange of water between the atmosphere, the oceans and the continents through the processes of evaporation, transpiration, condensation and precipitation.

 Water vapour present in the air is known as humidity.
 It is expressed quantitatively in different ways.

 The actual amount of the water vapour present in the atmosphere is known as the absolute humidity.

 It is the weight of water vapour per unit volume of air and is expressed in terms of grams per cubic metre.

 The ability of the air to hold water vapour depends entirely on its temperature.
 The absolute humidity differs from place to place on the surface of the earth.

-The percentage of moisture present in the atmosphere as compared to its full capacity at a given temperature is known as the relative humidity.
-With the change of air temperature, the capacity to retain moisture increases or decreases and the relative humidity is also affected.
-It is greater over the oceans and least over the continents.
+The percentage of moisture present in the atmosphere as compared to its full capacityat a given temperature is known as the relative humidity.

 The air containing moisture to its full capacity at a given temperature is said to be saturated.
-It means that the air at the given temperature is incapable of holding any additional amount of moisture at that stage.

 The temperature at which saturation occurs in a given sample of air is known as dew point.

-EVAPORATION AND CONDENSATION
+WATER IN THE ATMOSPHERE EVAPORATION AND CONDENSATION

 The amount of water vapour in the atmosphere is added or withdrawn due to evaporation and condensation respectively.

 Evaporation is a process by which water is transformed from liquid to gaseous state.
 Heat is the main cause for evaporation.

-The temperature at which the water starts evaporating is referred to as the latent heat of vapourisation.
+The temperature at which the water starts evaporating is referred to as the latent heat of vaporization.

-Increase in temperature increases water absorption and retention capacity of the given parcel of air.
-Similarly, if the moisture content is low, air has a potentiality of absorbing and retaining moisture.
-Movement of air replaces the saturated layer with the unsaturated layer.
 Hence, the greater the movement of air, the greater is the evaporation.

 The transformation of water vapour into water is called condensation.
 Condensation is caused by the loss of heat.
 When moist air is cooled, it may reach a level when its capacity to hold water vapour ceases.
 Then, the excess water vapour condenses into liquid form.
 If it directly condenses into solid form, it is known as sublimation.

 In free air, condensation results from cooling around very small particles termed as hygroscopic condensation nuclei.
 Particles of dust, smoke and salt from the ocean are particularly good nuclei because they absorb water.

 Condensation also takes place when the moist air comes in contact with some colder object and it may also take place when the temperature is close to the dew point.

 Condensation, therefore, depends upon the amount of cooling and the relative humidity of the air.
 Condensation is influenced by the volume of air, temperature, pressure and humidity.
-Condensation takes place: (i) when the temperature of the air is reduced to dew point with its volume remaining constant; (ii) when both the volume and the temperature are reduced; (iv) when moisture is added to the air through evaporation.
+Condensation takes place:

+- (i) When the temperature of the air is reduced to dew point with its volume remaining constant; - (ii) when both the volume and the temperature are reduced;

+$(\ensuremath{\textsc{iii}})$ when moisture is added to the air through evaporation.
 However, the most favourable condition for condensation is the decrease in air temperature.

-WATER IN THE ATMOSPHERE 95

-After condensation the water vapour or the moisture in the atmosphere takes one of the following forms - dew, frost, fog and clouds.
+After condensation the water vapour or the moisture in the atmosphere takes one of the following forms $- \frac{1}{1000} \frac{1$

 Forms of condensation can be classified on the basis of temperature and location.

 Condensation takes place when the dew point is lower than the freezing point as well as higher than the freezing point.